Lazarius2160/Projet_P5_Trousseau_Camba/README.md

   - Fence : I draw a fence with a right click so the drone wasn't able to fly there, one have to enable it with `param set fence_enable 1` when on Guided Mode.
   - Draw mission : I draw it using the map on SITL, it starts when switching to `mode auto` and use `wp loop` to repeat the mission over and over again.
   - Stop a mission : To stop a mission and land at home I used `mode rtl`.

+## Using Gazebo as an external simulator :
+When the first part worked fine I tried to add Gazebo to my simulation.

+### Installation :
+To use Gazebo as an external simulator.
+I used this **[third tutorial](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html)** which went smoothly and I was able to take off. **_The gazebo part is tricky, especially for simulating everything inside it, it easier to just plot SITL inside gazebo._**

+### Testing :
-Now I could test with Gazebo :
+Now that I could test with Gazebo I had to :
   - To launch it change the sim_vehicule in the first shell (ctrl+C and type this command) `sim_vehicle.py -f gazebo-iris --console --map`, open another shell and type `cd` then `gazebo --verbose worlds/iris_arducopter_runway.world`.
   - I select the drone on Gazebo and clicked on *follow* to better see where it was going.
   - Then I repeated the same steps except for the wind part (different way to do this), in Gazebo the RTL made it return to the last landing position.
   - Beware, all the steps worked fine except the circle mode (altitude decrease without a crash but the simulation does not respond).

-3. To see if Gazebo worked fine I tried to give it the same commands from [this video](https://youtu.be/n_M5Vs5FBGY).
+To see if Gazebo worked fine I tried to give it the same commands from [this video](https://youtu.be/n_M5Vs5FBGY).

+## Interfacing Ardupilot and SITL with ROS :
+When I thought I was done with Gazebo I went back to the part without Gazebo and tried to interfaced ROS with my autopilot.

+### Installation :

+### Testing :
+ROS MAVRos est un nœud ROS qui permet d’interagir avec ces commandes à travers ROS et donc de créer une interface entre les deux logiciels.